By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

 Mary brutally enforced a return to Catholic practices and the authority of the Pope.
 However, Queen Mary I, in turn, died in 1558, and she was followed by her younger sister—Elizabeth—a Protestant, who swung England’s religious allegiance back the other way.

-Now, for some of the sea captains, this kind of raiding was little more than legalized piracy, legalized only because Queen Elizabeth I gave them permission to do it.
+For some of the sea captains, this kind of raiding was little more than legalized piracy, legalized only because Queen Elizabeth I permitted them to do it.
 For others, it was a holy war on the great Catholic Satan, Spain.
 For still others, it was a carefully managed business, with investors putting up money to finance ships and crews, and involving the payment of handsome dividends from pirated Spanish gold.

 Learn more about a Tudor plan to increase the power and efficiency of the monarchy